InfOmics/PANPROVA/README.md

 * `-oprefix output_prefix`: a string (path+prefix) that will be used as a prefix for producing output files.
 * `-igenome genome_file`: relative or absolute path to the file containing the root genome in PEG format.
 See next sections for details regarding the PEG format and for instructions on how to convert from GBFF/GFF+FASTA to the PEG format)
 * `[-hgtpool hgtpool_file]`: relative or absolute path to the file containing the HGT pool.
 See the next sections for details regarding the format of this file or how to create it from a set of PEG files.
 This parameter is optional, if not specified a blank HGT pool is used.
 * `[-psub psub_file]`: a relative or absolute path to the file containing the probability substitution matrix.
-The file contains 4 row, one for each nucleotide A, C, G, T. Each row has 4 columns separated by space.
+The file contains 4 rows, one for each nucleotide A, C, G, T. Each row has 4 columns separated by space.
 Each column defines the probability of substituting the given nucleotide with another nucleotide by using the same ordering.
 Probabilities are expressed as numbers of 0…100.
 Thus the sum of each line must be 100.
 This parameter is optional, if not specified, the default matrix is stored in psubmatrix.txt. by setting every nucleotide to have an equal probability to be altered into any other nucleotide.
 * `[-phylo phylo_file]`: a relative or absolute path to the file reporting the phylogenomics relationships between the genomes of the generated population.
 See the next sections for further details regarding the format of this file or how to obtain it from a PhyloXML file.
 This parameter is optional, if not specified random phylogenomics relationships are generated for a user-specified number of genomes.
 * `[-ngenomes n]`: specify the number of genomes to be created if -phylo is not used.
 This parameter is optional and is intended to be used only for randomly generated phylogenomics relationships.
 * `[-rseed seed]`: seed to be used in random number generations.